Every single year business owners spend billions of dollars trying to entice people to visit their website and make a purchase.

 Why use price drop alerts?

-On top the reasons above, there a number of tangible benefits provided by price drop alerts which any online store owner should be aware of!
+On top of the reasons above, there are a number of tangible benefits provided by price drop alerts, which any online store owner should be aware of!

 Online Web Visitor Re-engagement

 Customers are more likely to re-engage when they receive a notification advising them of a price drop.
-This alert will lead them back to your website, allowing you to increase user engagement and collect more data for your own analytics.
+This alert will lead them back to your website.
+It allows you to increase user engagement and collect more data for your own analytics.

 Customer re-engagement helps you to bring back potential leads and convert them to customers.
-It is possible to customize your message to their interests because you already know what it is they are interested in.
+It is possible to customize your message to their interests because you already know what it is they have interests.

-Customer re-engagement and an increase of 5% in customer retention has been found to produce profit gains between 25% to 95%.
+Customer re-engagement and an increase of 5% in customer retention have produced profit gains between 25% to 95%.

 Boost Revenue

-A study conducted by BlueCore found that abandonment emails have the highest average conversion rate (2.63%) and click-to-conversion rate (21.78%) of any triggered message type.
+A study conducted by BlueCore found that abandonment emails have the highest average conversion rate (2.63%).
+In addition, the click-to-conversion rate (21.78%) of any triggered message type.

-Conversions mean money and customers are more likely to make a purchase if they are fascinated enough by your offer to visit your website.
+Conversions mean money.
+And customers are more likely to purchase if they s fascinated enough by your offer to visit your website.
 This guides visitors through the sales funnel, increasing revenue for your company.

 Increase website visitors